Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Multipath Cluster Behavior

 Fig.~\ref{fig:EnvPhoto} shows photos of the surrounding buildings located to the north and south.
 The building walls, composed of glass windows/doors and block facades, serve as the primary reflectors that generate the strong single-bounce (SB) paths observed in the measurement campaign.
 It is noted that the north wall is not perfectly parallel to the street, and there are no trees in front of the walls.
 Fig.~\ref{fig:scenarioMap} illustrates a simplified two-dimensional (2D) geometrical model of the LoS scenario, which is used for ray-tracing calculations.
 The material constants for both walls, primarily composed of concrete, are characterized by the following relative complex permittivities: $\varepsilon_c = 6.08 - \j0.153$ at $154$~GHz and $\varepsilon_c = 5.24 - \j0.38$ at $300$~GHz \cite{concrete}.

 Figs.~\ref{fig:SP_transition_Del} depicts the spatial variation of the PDPs along the Rx trajectory for both scenarios.
 Specifically, Fig.~\ref{fig:SP_transition_Del_LoS} shows the relative PDPs, where the delay is normalized to the LoS delay, while Fig.~\ref{fig:SP_transition_Del_NLoS} presents the normal PDPs as a function of the absolute delay.
 At both frequencies, the propagation characteristics exhibit pronounced sparsity and simplicity.
 In the LoS scenario, as shown in Fig.~\ref{fig:SP_transition_Del_LoS}, two major scattering processes that vary consecutively along the Rx trajectory are identified as SB reflections from the north wall (NW) and south wall (SW), with their trajectories validated using the image method ray-tracing applied to the simplified model in Fig.~\ref{fig:scenarioMap}.
-Aside from the three main components, such as the LoS path and the two SB reflections, only a few additional comonents are observed, mainly originating from double-bounce (DB) reflections and other unidentified interactions with random objects.
-This phenomenon become more pronounced at $300$~GHz.
-In contrast, in the NLoS scenario, as shown in Fig.~\ref{fig:SP_transition_Del_NLoS}, two dominant propagation mechanisms that evolve consecutively along the Rx trajectory are approximately identified as the SB reflection from the SW and the DB reflection resulting from the SW-NW interaction.
+Aside from the three main components, such as the LoS path and the two SB reflections, only a few additional components are observed, mainly originating from double-bounce (DB) reflections (NW$\rightarrow$SW and SW$\rightarrow$NW) and other unidentified interactions with random objects.
+This phenomenon becomes more pronounced at $300$~GHz.
+In contrast, in the NLoS scenario, as shown in Fig.~\ref{fig:SP_transition_Del_NLoS}, two dominant propagation mechanisms that evolve consecutively along the Rx trajectory are approximately identified as the SB reflection from the SW and the DB reflection resulting from the SW$\rightarrow$NW interaction.
+Note that although the SW$\rightarrow$NW DB interaction can dominate in the NLoS example in Fig.~\ref{fig:SP_transition_Del_NLoS}, this work develops a Q-D model for the LoS scenario because the NLoS dataset is limited.
 The behavior of the extracted MPCs is illustrated in Figs.~\ref{fig:CL_transition_Del}, \ref{fig:CL_transition_AoD}, and \ref{fig:CL_transition_AoA}, which present the variations in MPC distribution across the delay, AoD, and AoA domains, respectively, at both frequencies.
 In the LoS scenario, the SB reflections from the NW and SW dominate, whereas DB reflections are rarely observed, a trend that was further confirmed by the clustering results.